-I have todaybecome aware that Stirling Law have closed.
-They conducted my conveyancing in Wirral for a purchase of a leasehold flat 10 months ago.
-How can I establish that my home is in my name in the name of the former proprietor?
+I have justfound out that Arc property Solicitors have closed.
+They conducted my conveyancing in Wirral for a purchase of a leasehold apartment 18 months ago.
+How can I check that my home is registered correctly in the name of the previous owner?

-The easiest method to see if the premises is in your name, you can make a search of the land registry (£3.00).
+The quickest way to see if the property is in your name, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Wirral conveyancing specialists.

 How does conveyancing in Wirral differ for new build properties?